SpunkyTheHedgeHog/School-Mass-Notes/WW1 African Americans.md

 ![[Jim Crow#Jim Crow]]

-There are African-American women who want to be nurses and go abroad, and work in the [[WW1 YMCA]] abroad #Inquiry but are not allowed to.
+There are African-American women who want to be nurses and go abroad, and work in the [[WW1 YMCA]] abroad #Inquiry but are not allowed to.^wr1

 The War creates both obligations and opportunities.
 Everyone is asked to conserve food, buy bonds, and support the war effort.
-African-Americans raised an estimate of **$250 million** in war bonds.
+African-Americans raised an estimate of **$250 million** in war bonds.^wr2

 It was heavily debated if African-Americans should participate in the Military.
 Many were given labor intensive jobs in dangerous areas without proper defenses.
 One of the worst jobs were the **Graves Registration Service**.